Omega-0/NyayVishleshk/readme.md

 3. Interact with NyayVishleshk through the chat-like interface to understand BNS sections and compare them with IPC sections.

-### Example Interaction

-Here's a quick example of how NyayVishleshk works:

 ---

 Thank you for using NyayVishleshk!